 Stories have also become a marketing industry standard.

-This has made stories astonishingly popular and lucrative for marketers.
-In fact, a third of the most viewed stories come from businesses.
+This has made stories astonishingly popular and lucrative for content marketers.
+In fact, a third of the most-viewed stories come from businesses.

-Now you’ve seen them: 7 of the biggest video trends this year.
+Now you’ve seen them: 7 of the biggest video marketing trends happening right now.